 Infrastructure

-In addition, there are also two small animal 7T MRI systems available.
-Both systems are equipped with whole body coils for rats and mice as well as specific brain coils to allow precise signal detection.
-These systems can be used for measuring fMRI as well as contrast enhanced MR in mice and rats in high resolution.
-One of the scanners also contains a PET insert to conduct PET and MR simultaneously.
-The development has been finished in our lab in 2011 in close collaboration with Bruker Biospin MRI.
+In addition, there are two small animal 7T MRI systems (Bruker) available.
+Both systems are equipped with whole-body coils for rats and mice, as well as dedicated brain coils to ensure precise signal detection.
+These systems enable high-resolution fMRI and contrast-enhanced MR imaging in mice and rats.
+One of the scanners also includes a PET insert for simultaneous PET and MR imaging.
+This development was completed in 2011 in close collaboration with Bruker Biospin MRI.
+To expand our range of modern imaging modalities, the lab is also equipped with a Hyperpolarizer (GE-Healthcare) system.

-Furthermore, the lab has a state-of-the-art cell culture laboratory including laminar flow and incubator, a gamma counter, a phosphor imager, a histology and PCR lab including cryostat, and a microscopy lab.
-Prof. Dr. Pichler is also responsible for the Radiopharmacy group.
-Therefore, we have full access to all clinical, but also to novel established PET radiotracers.
-The laboratory is also equipped with ten high end computer workstations with specialized software, such as Inveon research workplace, PMOD® or Paravision but also commercial software packages like Matlab or simulation software.
+The lab also features a cutting-edge cell culture facility, including laminar flow hoods and incubators, a gamma counter, a phosphor imager, as well as histology and PCR labs, including a cryostat.
+Additionally, there is a dedicated microscopy lab.
+Prof. Dr. Pichler also oversees the Radiopharmacy group, granting full access to both clinical and newly established PET radiotracers.
+The laboratory is equipped with ten high-performance computer workstations, loaded with specialized software such as Inveon Research Workplace, PMOD®, Paravision, and commercial software packages like Matlab and simulation tools.